coreos/docs/fleet/launching-containers-fleet.md

 c9de9451-6a6f-1d80-b7e6-46e996bfc4d1    10.10.1.3   -
 ```

-## Run a High Availability Service
+## Run a high availability service

 The main benefit of using CoreOS is to have your services run in a highly available manner.
 Let's walk through deploying a service that consists of two identical containers running the Apache web server.
 Afterwards, we'll walk through the failure of a machine and the steps fleet takes to relaunch our tasks on another machine.